 Local Educational Agencies

-In some cases, determining the appropriate local agency can become difficult, particularly if the child's parents live in different districts.
+The residency of the child determines which educational agency handles their program.
+In some cases, determining the appropriate local agency can become difficult.
+This is particularly true if the child's parents live in different districts.
 Many states have included provisions providing that the child's residency is that of the parent.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help